There’s a long history of autobiographical books about touring in rock bands, but most tend to be about bands that were successful.

 The above scene was written by Jack Carneal, 52, a Richmond native and Collegiate School grad who grew up in the “pre-gentrified Fan.”
 He earned a master’s degree in fiction writing at University of Virginia, where he met the talented singers Will and Ned Oldham and wound up playing drums with both in Palace music projects and the Anomoanon.
 That’s pronounced like “phenomenon.”

-His funny new book, “Destroy Your Safe and Happy Lives,” takes its title from a Mekons song and reads like a coming-of-age novel as well as a meditation on the nature of memory.
+His funny new book, “Destroy Your Safe and Happy Lives,” takes its title from a Mekons song and reads like a coming-of-age novel and a meditation on the nature of memory.
 You’ll understand cranky rock drummers in a whole new way.

 “I admit I thoroughly enjoyed writing it,” Carneal says, adding that nailing down the final draft was difficult.
 “Some anecdotes were too personal.
 I tried to discipline myself to have everything lean more toward the comic side than the serious or analytical.”

-Carneal took a lot of journals during his touring days and the book started out from writing vivid scenes from his memories.
+Carneal took a lot of journals with him during his touring days and the book started out from writing vivid scenes based on his memories.

 “I did compare memories with bandmates and a lot said, ‘I don’t remember that happening that way,’ or some didn’t remember it all,” he says.
 “I thought, ‘Are you kidding?’
 For me, it really did become a meditation on the subjective nature of memory.”

-Will Oldham, who due to his artistic success is the sun around which the book kind of revolves, wrote the foreword: “His memories are his own, certainly; I remember that the Tibetan Buddhist monks at the water park outside of Cincinnati wore orange Speedo bathing suits, where Jack recalls them swimming in their traditional red robes.”
+The singer and actor, Will Oldham, due to his artistic success, is the sun around which the book revolves.
+He wrote the foreword, noting: “[Carneal's] memories are his own, certainly; I remember that the Tibetan Buddhist monks at the water park outside of Cincinnati wore orange Speedo bathing suits, where Jack recalls them swimming in their traditional red robes.”

 Carneal and Ned Oldham’s band, the Anomoanon, had critically acclaimed albums and once hoped to become the Band to Will Oldham’s Dylan.
 But the two never could break through.
-Many around them thought it was because of the unusual band name, but they steadfastly refused to change it.
+Many around them thought it was because of the highly unusual band name, people couldn't pronounce it, much less spell it, but they refused to change it.

 “It was just pure cussedness,” he says, laughing.
 “Nobody could ever pronounce it or spell it.
 For some reason, we didn’t think that was important.
 Of course it was.”